Global Health focuses on health systems, governance arrangements and the social dynamics of health and healthcare from a global systems perspective

 Watch the video on the International Health specialisation offered in the Master of Health Leadership.

-Where can International Health take you?
+Where can Global Health take you?

 There are many interesting and exciting roles where you can put your International Health qualification to work.